Wahidur-Rahman/BayesNest/README.md

 - Simulate data from a linear Gaussian model

-- Use nested sampling to estimate the posterior over slope `a` and intercept `b`
+- Use nested sampling to estimate the posterior distribution over slope `a` and intercept `b`

 - Print the posterior mean and log evidence

-- Generate a 2D corner plot of the posterior
+- Generate a 2D corner plot of the posterior distribution plot

 - Show the evolution of the log-evidence estimate over iterations